arboulahdour/flaskapp-devops/README.md

 # Flask App For DevOps Using Docker

-The goal of this example is to show you how to get a Python-Flask application into a Docker container.
-The guide is intended for development, and not for production deployment.
-The guide assumes you have a basic understanding of how a Python application is structured.
+The purpose of this lab is to show you how to get a Python-Flask application into a Docker container.
-We will create a simple web application in Python, then we will build a Docker image for that application, and lastly, we will instantiate a container from that image.
+We will build a Docker image of a simple web application in Python, then we will deploy it as container from the created image on developement server.

 ## Prerequisites
-- SSH root access to a Server
+- 02 Centos 8 Servers

 ## Install Docker Engine